artinkarimi-dev/react-form-validation-zod/README.md

 **Secure Form Validation Engine** is a precision-engineered frontend implementation that prioritizes **data integrity** and **user feedback**.

 This project serves as a technical showcase for integrating **Zod** as a "Single Source of Truth" for validation logic, decoupled from the UI layer.
-It orchestrates a seamless user experience by combining real-time schema parsing with immediate visual feedback loops using `react-hot-toast` and `sweetalert`.
+It orchestrates a seamless user experience by combining real-time schema parsing with immediate visual feedback loops using `react-hot-toast` and `sweetalert2`.

 > The core philosophy here is **Defensive Programming**: ensuring that no malformed data ever leaves the client-side, wrapped in a polished, glassmorphism-style UI.